 My clients, the people I wanted to actually benefit from that knowledge, wanted my help in getting results and weren’t looking for an inside look at methodology.

 Still not sure what I mean?

-Okay, let’s say you’re a driver and there’s a brand new bridge that can shorten your commute by a half hour if you use it.
+Okay, let’s say you’re a driver and there’s a brand-new bridge that can shorten your commute by a half an hour if you use it.
 There’s some information you definitely want to have about that bridge before you decide to switch up your commute.

 - Is the bridge open?